IEA-Wind-Task-32/wind-lidar-ontology/.github/ISSUE_TEMPLATE/new-definition.md

 ---
 name: New definition
-about: Describe this issue template's purpose here.
+about: Propose a new glossary entry.
 title: "[New definition]"
 labels: ''
 assignees: ''